dwave-examples/airline-hubs/README.md

  3. Only p hubs total.

 The first two constraints ensure that any city-city route that a passenger travels has at most two legs, or one connection.

+## References

+O'Kelly, Morton E. "A quadratic integer program for the location of interacting hub facilities."
+European journal of operational research 32.3 (1987): 393-404.